vmtk/vmtk.github.com/tutorials/WorkingWithNumpyArrays.md

 ```
 ArrayDict
-    ['Origin']                   <-- required. is 3x1 array of (float) x, y, z vertex locations at index (0, 0, 0)
+    ['Origin']                 <-- required, is 3x1 array of (float) x,y,z vertex locations at index (0,0,0)
-    ['Dimensions']               <-- required, is 3x1 array of (int) number of voxels in the x, y, z direction (ie. 512x512x320)
+    ['Dimensions']             <-- required, is 3x1 array of (int) number of voxels in the x,y,z direction.
-    ['Spacing']                  <-- required, is 3x1 array of (float) spacing between voxels in the x, y, z directions
+    ['Spacing']                <-- required, is 3x1 array of (float) voxel spacing in the x,y,z directions
-    ['PointData']                <-- required, name
+    ['PointData']              <-- required
         ['PointDataArray1']    <-- required, is np.ndarray of shape = dimensions containing image data.
         ['PointDataArray2']    <-- optional, is np.ndarray of shape = dimensions containing image data.
         ...

 ```